Leonora Burton celebrates 30 years on Main Street

 “Can you imagine?”
 Burton says, laughing.
 Her most recent book, Intriguing Lady, was published in 2014, and she is working on two more.
 In 2013 she also wrote a memoir, Lament of an Expat: How I Discovered America and Tried to Mend It.
 (Locals will recognize the title of Burton’s first romance as the name of The Country Goose’s longtime and beloved canine greeter, who died last year.)

-Burton initially ran The Country Good with a friend, Fran Valentine, who worked the register on weekends.
+Burton initially ran The Country Good with a friend, Ruth Eisenhower, who worked the register on weekends.
 Specializing in high-end kitchenware, the store was a draw for those unable to find items such as Calphalon and Bodum products, which hadn’t yet established a foothold in department stores.
 “It was a good business, and then Wal-Mart opened, and overnight the business died,” Burton said.

 The Country Goose has lasted through the vicissitudes of time and the comings and goings of other businesses on Main.
 “When we came in, we were carpetbaggers and we were met with resistance,” Burton said.
 Things changed when an auction hall opened and antique dealers followed, filling the storefronts.
 That became the identity of Main Street for many years, she said, although the “retail spirit” is returning.
 It’s essential for businesses to appeal not only to tourists but locals, she said, especially as business is so dependent on the weather in the winter.